thefalc/instabread-codelab-sample/README.md

 ### What’s next?

 * Currently, the cashout screens don’t display bank account information.
 Take a look at the [reading data from a vault](https://docs.skyflow.com/core-apis/#read-data-from-the-vault) guide to explore how you display just the last four digits of the bank account number in the cashout UI.
-* The tokenized data is stored within the application session.
-Ideally, this would be stored in your application database.
-Try extending Instabread to integrate with an application database and even a data warehouse.
+* The app session stores the tokenized data.
+Ideally, your app database would store this information.
+Try extending Instabread to integrate with an app database and even a data warehouse.

 ### Further reading